 - Orders appear on KDS accordingly

-- Notify your Specialist once you have completed your live testing.
+- Notify your Google Manager once you have completed your live testing.
 Olo will confirm test orders appear correctly in our system.
 If there are errors with test orders, Olo will troubleshoot with your IT team and Google until test orders are successfully placed.